dhawalrohit729/AutoCar-Rental/README.md

 ### Rental Wheels

-A Fully Responsive Car Rental Web Application .
+- A Fully Responsive Car Rental Web Application .
-A Car Rental web application which helps user book a slot for renting car for a limited period.
+- A Car Rental web application which helps user book a slot for renting car for a limited period.
-The tech Stack used in this project are MongoDB, Express, Nodejs, React, Redux, Ant-Design .
+- The tech Stack used in this project are MongoDB, Express, Axios, Nodejs, React, Redux, Ant-Design .

 It is hosted on Heroku platform .